mpebert70/PoolDashboard/README.md

-* The current facility load - the current facility load is displayed using a progress bar widget, both on a monitor at the entrance to the club and on the club's website.
+* The current facility load - the current facility load is displayed using a progress bar widget, both on a monitor at the entrance to the club and on a website linked to from the club's website.
 * The most recent water quality test results - water quality data for both the main and wading pool are displayed on the monitor at the entrance to the Club.
-* Unanticipated closures of either or both pools - unanticipated closures are communicated to the membership by sending out tweets and updating the status on the Club's website.
+* Unanticipated closures of either or both pools - unanticipated closures are communicated to the membership by sending out tweets and updating the status on a website linked to from the club's website.

 -----------------------------------------------------------------------